batect/abacus/infra/README.md

-This directory contains three groups of Terraform files:
+This directory contains two groups of Terraform files:

 * `bootstrap`: contains Terraform files to create GCP resources required for deployment pipeline to run (eg. creating the Terraform state bucket or granting the pipeline user the necessary permissions).
 Should only need to be run once, requires GCP admin privileges.